 The five types of teaching styles, the western English teacher used all of them in teaching English. but, most of them have different percentage, in expert teaching style the teacher used seven of eight with the student's perception is 3,837 % it is categorized moderate level.
 Formal authority, the teacher used seven of eight with the student's perception is 6.075%. it is categorized high level.
 Personal model consists of eight of eight components with the student's perception is 4.245% it is categorized moderate level.
-Facilitator consist of eight of eight components with the students' perception is 4.512% it is categorized moderate level.
-And the last is delegator consist of eight of eight of components that used by the teacher with the students' perception is 4.25% it is categorized high level.
+Facilitator consist of eight of components that used by the teacher with the students' perception is 4.25% it is categorized high level.